Managing trauma at work

 • “How are you doing today?”

 • Frequent check in with your leader.
-These one-on-one check-ins | PDF can be 20-30 minutes in length and are meant to support your well-being at work and help you to complete assigned tasks.
+These one-on-one check-ins | PDF can run 20 to 30 minutes.
+They’re meant to support your well-being at work and help you complete assigned tasks.
 During this conversation, your leader can ask you:

 • “What’s something you feel proud of this week?”
 End the conversation on a positive note by reflecting on something that made you feel good.